-Parkinson's affects all sections of the community, irrespective of race, ethnicity, gender, age, disability, sexual orientation, socioeconomic group, religion or belief.
+Parkinson's affects all sections of the community, irrespective of race, ethnicity, sex, gender, age, disability, sexual orientation, socioeconomic group, religion or belief.
 There are also a broad range of factors that can impact the metabolism and response to treatments including physiology and genetics.
-These differences in response to treatments can be related to issues such as race, ethnicity (Ben-Joseph et al., 2020 and Sauerbier et al., 2018) and gender (Cerri et al., 2019).
-There can also be biases in medical devices and technologies against individuals of different ethnicities, genders and other socioeconomic groups that may need to be mitigated.
+These differences in response to treatments can be related to issues such as race, ethnicity (Ben-Joseph et al., 2020 and Sauerbier et al., 2018) and sex(Cerri et al., 2019).
+There can also be biases in medical devices and technologies against individuals of different ethnicities, sex, genders and other socioeconomic groups that may need to be mitigated (Equity in Medical Devices: Independent Review).
 For example, some devices employing infrared light or imaging may not perform as well in people with darker skin pigmentation - this would need to be taken into account in the development and testing of the devices.
-AI-enabled medical devices and use of polygenic risk scores in genomics may be particularly prone to biases against certain groups in the population.
+Al-enabled medical devices and use of polygenic risk scores in genomics may be particularly prone to biases against certain groups in the population.
+The 'STANDING Together (STANdards for data Diversity, INclusivity and Generalisability)' initiative led by the University of Birmingham has published recommendations on ensuring that the benefits of AI in healthcare are available to all.
 The social aspects of diversity also need to be considered, especially in relation to how this impacts on the way individuals are diagnosed and treated.
 Without a diverse group of individuals participating in research, researchers will not know if their results can be applied to all people equally.